13th EFDN ‘CSR IN EUROPEAN FOOTBALL’ Conference Programme

 More than Football Award

 The first edition of the ‘More than Football Award’ ceremony will be held during the 13th EFDN Conference.
 From an array of high-quality submissions for the award, the following 10 projects have been selected for the initial long list.
 The next step will see the long list reduced to a 4 project shortlist after further evaluation of each project.
-The shortlist will be announced on the 4th of September in a Livestream on Social Media.
+The shortlist will be announced until end of September.
 The applicants selected for the shortlist will be invited to make a 15-minute presentation of their project at the 13th EFDN Conference in Barcelona on the 19th or 20th of November, after which the winner will be announced.

 These 10 projects have been selected for the initial long list: